With or Without You (TV series)

-With or Without You (東坡家事 (Dung1 Bo1 Gaa1 Si6)) is a 2015 Hong Kong period historical fiction comedy drama produced by TVB, starring Bobby Au-Yeung and Joey Meng as the main leads.
+With or Without You (東坡家事 (Dung1 Bo1 Gaa1 Si6)) is a 2015 Hong Kong period historical fiction comedy-drama produced by TVB, starring Bobby Au-Yeung and Joey Meng as the main leads.
 Filming took place from October 2014 to February 2015 on location in Hong Kong and China Central Television Wuxi Film & Television Base.
 The drama is broadcast on Hong Kong's Jade and HD Jade channels from 26 October till 6 December 2015 every Monday through Friday during its 8:30–9:30 pm timeslot with a total of 30 episodes.

 The drama is a fictional telling of Song dynasty poet Su Shi and is the last of TVB's four 2015 grand anniversary dramas to be broadcast.

 Synopsis

-The drama is a fictional account of the family life of Song dynasty poet Su Shi also known as So Tung Po.